cylab/awssdk-dynamodb-kotlin-dsl/README.md

 ## More Examples

-For types that are used in collections, you can create a collection using `buildXXXCollection`:
+For types that are used in collections, you can create a collection using `someTypeCollection` - e.g.:

-    buildAttributeDefinitionCollection {
+    attributeDefinitionCollection {
     }

 The objects in this DSL can be added by the `o {}` sub DSL or by using the `+` operator on existing instances:

-    buildAttributeDefinitionCollection {
+    attributeDefinitionCollection {
       o {
         attributeName = Constants.ID
         attributeType = ScalarAttributeType.S